 Analysis by Alona Yunda, Metal Bulletin Research

-In this regular section, MBRs base metals team summarise their in-depth reports to highlight key factors driving the markets and short-term price forecasts.
-MBRs Base Metals Weekly Tracker service provides independent, detailed and timely analysis on the latest data, price movements and developments that impact the market conditions and outlook for LME-traded base metals.
+In this regular section, Metal Bulletin Researchs base metals team summarise their in-depth reports to highlight key factors driving the markets and their short-term price forecasts.
+The weekly service, Base Metals Market Tracker, provides independent analysis and forecasts for base metals markets and prices.

 Request your free sample of this service email firstname.lastname@example.org www.metalbulletinresearch.com